 BETA PHOTO: Overview of trails (orange), Brewer Buttress locat...

-Castle Mountain is a landmark in the Bow Valley with it's distinctive shape.
-With an elevation of 2766m, Castle Mountain is located just north of Castle Junction, about midway between Banff and Lake Louise where Highway 93 intersects the Trans-Canada highway.
+A landmark in the Bow Valley with it's distinctive shape, Castle Mountain (2766m) is located just north of Castle Junction, about midway between Banff and Lake Louise where Highway 93 intersects the Trans-Canada highway.
 Amenities at Castle Junction include a campground and a hostel, as well as a small store which sells some basic groceries.

 A distinctive ledge system on Castle Mountain, called Goat plateau, splits the upper and lower cliffs.
 A tiny and novel hut on Goat plateau provides quick access to the climbs on the upper cliffs.
 See the alpine club for reservations.

-At the south end of the upper cliffs is an isolated tower, named Eisenhower Tower.
+At the southeast end of the upper cliffs is an isolated tower, named Eisenhower Tower.

-I have found the limestone on Castle Mountain to be some of the best I've climbed on in the Canadian Rockies limestone, though it can still be loose and crumbly in spots.
+I have found the limestone on Castle Mountain to be some of the best I've climbed on in the Canadian Rockies, though it can still be loose and crumbly in spots.

 Depending on the route chosen, there are two approaches to the upper cliffs.